 We will not accept late applications unless an applicant has experienced exceptional circumstances that prevent the submission of the application.
-Broadly, exceptional circumstances are events characterised by one or more of the following:
+Broadly, exceptional circumstances are:

-- Reasonably unforeseeable
+- reasonably unforeseeable

-- Beyond the applicant's control
+- beyond the applicant's control

-- Unable to be managed or resolved within the application period.
+- unable to be managed or resolved within the application period.